Master of Professional Studies – Veterinary Parasitology

 Students in this program will gain a broad understanding of parasitology, including basic knowledge of the biology and taxonomy of parasites, as well as clinical aspects of infections such as disease processes in the animal, diagnostics and treatment methods.
-In addition, important component of the program is developing the students’ understanding of the role of government agencies in animal health and the interactions required with such agencies with respect to parasite prevention, treatment, and control.
-With this base of knowledge it is expected that upon completion of the program, students will be able to:
+In addition, an important component of the program is developing the students’ understanding of the role of government agencies in animal health and the interactions required with such agencies with respect to parasite prevention, treatment, and control.
+With this base of knowledge, it is expected that our graduates will be able to:

 - Demonstrate an understanding of scientific principles related to parasitic organisms and diseases of animals.